-Evelyn has preserved on record a most graphic description of these "conversazioni" and "accademie."
++ Evelyn has preserved on record a most graphic description of these "conversazioni" and "accademie."

 "Rosa," says his biographer, "who was eminently musical, and accompanied himself on the lute with wondrous skill, now went from one conversazione to another, singing and reciting, 'al improvviso,' thus extending his fame by giving himself up to society.
-He saw all Rome desirous to possess him; and it was now easy for him to make his singular genius.

-known to all, not only as a painter, but a poet."
-It appears, in fact, from other testimony, that the lute and canzonetti of the delightful Neapolitan musician \, "gli facessero strada nell' uscir fuori come Pittore," "paved the way for the fame of the painter †."
+He saw all Rome desirous to possess him; and it was now easy for him to make his singular genius known to all, not only as a painter, but a poet."
+It appears, in fact, from other testimony, that the lute and canzonetti of the delightful Neapolitan musician, " "gli facessero strada nell' uscir fuori come Pittore"- "paved the way for the fame of the painter." †

-The season, however, of idleness and relaxation, the Roman summer, overtook him in the very delirium of the first enjoyment of that
+The season, however, of idleness and relaxation, the Roman summer, overtook him in the very delirium of the first enjoyment of that homefelt and tangible fame, which came at once to his senses and apprehension; and reached

-• Salvator Rosa, whose satire on the style and passion for music then prevalent at Rome, made him so many enemies among the professional men of the day, found the Neapolitan canzonette still a novelty, though it had been introduced there so long back as 1611, by Della Valle.
+\ Salvator Rosa, whose satire on the style and passion for music then prevalent at Rome, made him so many enemies among the professional men of the day, found the Neapolitan canzonette still a novelty, though it had been introduced there so long back as 1611, by Della Valle.
 All the guitars in Rome were thrumming the canzonettes of Baptista Bellis, which were but awkward imitations of that original excellence which Salvator had acquired at the fountain-head.
-Through all his struggles, and in the midst of all his labours, says Baldinucci, "Si dilettò in oltre modo della musica, e suonò il luto," he delighted beyond every thing in music, and played upon the lute.
+Through all his struggles, and in the midst of all his labours, says Baldinucci, "Si dilettò in oltre modo della musica, e suonò il luto"-"he delighted beyond everything in music, and played upon the lute."

-t Pascoli.
++ Pascoli.

-homefelt and tangible fame, which came at once to his senses and apprehension; and reached him not in the faint breathings of distant report, but in the glances of bright eves and the bravos of beautiful lips, which a young and handsome improvvisatore was well calculated to extort.
-Physically incapacitated for exercising his professional art during the enervating heats of this season\, and, perhaps, unable to call in those stray spirits and wandering thoughts, whose pleasant but profitless intoxications forbid the concentration necessary to great works.
-Salvator frankly gave himself up to the delicious and novel sensations of pleasing and being pleased.
+him not in the faint breathings of distant report, but in the glances of bright eyes and the bravos of beautiful lips, which a young and handsome improvvisatore was well calculated to extort.
+Physically incapacitated for exercising his professional art during the enervating heats of this season,\ and, perhaps, unable to call in those stray spirits and wandering thoughts, whose pleasant but profitless intoxications forbid the concentration necessary to great works, Salvator frankly gave himself up to the delicious and novel sensations of pleasing and being pleased.
 If the genial emotions of pleasure which circulated through his veins and warmed his imagination suffered any alloy, it was because his position in society enabled him to take a clearer view of its worthlessness than he had yet had an opportunity of obtaining.
+If its vices, in his more sober days, struck on his moral sense, and called forth the splenetic humour discernible in his Satires, he was now most alive to its ridicules, its pretensions, and, above all, to the bad taste so characteristic of the literary pretenders of that "unhappy century," since branded with the dishonourable appellation of "il cattivo secolo della lingua."+